Crucial Culture Conversations

 Culture change centrally comes about through conversations.
 One of the change leader’s most important jobs is engaging in a constant series of conversations to think together with people and create safe conversational climates where’s it’s more likely they will say what they think and participate openly.

 Working on having better conversations can have a positive culture-building effect on your teams.
 You simply can’t talk about culture without talking about the crucial role conversations play in it.

 And being able to cultivate conversational capability to enable people to talk over and unpack their culture is one of the most powerful tools a leader can wield.
 If we don’t create positive conversational cultures, can we really expect them to participate at will in the conversations we want to have with them – when we want to have them?

-For more than 20 years, as founding director of The Change Forum.
-I’ve helped senior executives, leaders, project groups and teams in all sorts of work settings, revitalise and renovate their cultures.
+For more than 25 years, The Change Forum has been helping executives, leaders, project groups and teams in all sorts of work settings, revitalise and renovate their work cultures.

-- Download The Change Forum’s Culture Change Services Guide for an overview of ways we can help with culture revitalisation in your organisation.
+- See our Culture Change Services Guide for an overview of ways we can help with culture revitalisation in your organisation or team

 - Get in touch to talk about our comprehensive Culture Change Toolkit and Culture Scan can help guide your team through the process of culture revitalisation.